miladsoft/portfolio-extension/README.md

-# 🚀 Real-time Bitcoin Price Extension
+# 🚀 Real-time Crypto Price Extension

 This browser extension displays real-time Bitcoin prices from multiple exchanges, including Binance, Mempool.space, Bitfinex, and Kraken.
 You can easily track the latest Bitcoin prices directly from your browser!